 - Request Party: Viettel Global Investment JSC - Number of Request for Proposal: 14/2021/VTG-ANTENNA - “Purchase Antenna equipment for Cambodia and Laos”Previous deadline for ...

 2017 – Get license in Myanmar, Viettel’s 10th international market and the one with largest population.n

-2/2014: Receive investment license in Burundi.
+2/2014: Received an investment license in Burundi

 3/2013: Official launch of mobile services in East Timor.

 8/2013: Viettel Global’s Extra-Ordinary Shareholders Meeting made decision on 3 major issues:

 - Change the Company’s Vietnamese name from: “Company” to “Corporation”;